LBognanni/codemade-site/blog/devcontainers.md

 This will create:

  - A `.devcontainer` folder in your project, containing:
- - A `dockerfile` for the deelopment container
+ - A `dockerfile` for the development container
  - A file named `devcontainer.json` that is mostly used to define any ports that should be forwarded to the host

 You can now open the integrated terminal and type commands directly in your container!